IngCampos/laravel-vue-project/README.md

 Note: The next steps can be automated bu running

 ```
-sh ./installation.sh
+sh install.sh
 ```

-Then install the dependeces.
+Then install the dependencies.

 ```
 docker-compose exec app composer install